PyCQA/bandit/docs/source/tests/any_other_function_with_shell_equals_true.rst

 Config Options
 --------------
-This plugin method takes a configuration block shared with various related plugins.
-The config block `shell_injection` is provided to list various classes of function call that are considered by this and other plugins relating to detection of shell injection issues.
+This plugin test shares a configuration with others in the same family, namely `shell_injection`.
+This configuration is divided up into three sections, `subprocess`, `shell` and `no_shell`.
+They each list Python calls that spawn subprocesses, invoke commands within a shell, or invoke commands without a shell (by replacing the calling process) respectively.

 Specifically, this plugin excludes those functions listed under the subprocess section, these methods are tested in a separate specific test plugin and this